What are the best areas to stay in Phuket

 What’s Not?

-- Beach is less attractive than Kata or Karon but still beautiful in the north part.
+- The beach is less attractive than Kata or Karon but still beautiful in the northern part.

 Kamala beach stretches across two beaches, the central Kamala Beach and a smaller one in the south called Rayee beach.
 Make sure you know on which beach the hotel you booked is.